What is Straight Through Processing?

 | 7.
 Settlement/Completion | Settlement System | Finalize transaction and update records | Completed transaction status |

-Implementation requires careful planning of system connections, data mapping, and exception handling procedures to ensure reliable automated processing.
+You need careful planning for system connections, data mapping, and exception handling to get reliable automated processing.
+Budget more time for testing edge cases than building the core logic.
+You'll need it.

 Business Benefits and Measurable Value

-STP implementation delivers significant operational and financial advantages across multiple business areas.
-Organizations typically see immediate improvements in processing efficiency and long-term benefits in scalability and risk management.
+STP implementation brings major operational and financial wins across multiple business areas.
+Companies usually see fast improvements in processing speed and long-term gains in scalability and risk management.

 The following table categorizes the key benefits and their business impact: